mill1/WikidataEditor/README.md

 # WikidataEditor
-Webapplication that implements CRUD actions on Wikidata items.
+Weba pplication that implements CRUD actions on Wikidata items.

-This .NET Core application facilitates creating, reading, updating, and deleting Wikidata items via a basic front end.
+The .NET Core application facilitates creating, reading, updating, and deleting Wikidata items via a basic front end.

 The application targets the Wikibase REST API through GET, PUT, and POST requests.